Bringing Home Baby: 5 Tips to Help Older Siblings Adjust

 Daunting as it may seem, it is completely normal for your oldest to experience some jealousy with the addition of a new baby.
 As with any big life change, it takes some time to adjust–especially for young children.

-Here are 5 tips for helping your firstborn adjust to life with a new baby brother or sister.
+Here are 5 tips for helping your firstborn adjust to life with a baby sibling.

 Note: We know that sibling rivalry is a big concern for many parents, which is why we’ve dedicated an entire session to this one issue.
-For Positive Parenting Solutions Members, review Session 5, “Conflict Resolution and Sibling Rivalry.”
+For Positive Parenting Solutions® course members, review Step 5, “Conflict Resolution and Sibling Rivalry.”

 Those early days, weeks, and months with a new baby are something special.
 Hectic?
 Sure.
 Tiresome?
 Absolutely.
 But special, nonetheless, because that is the time you truly start to bond with your new child.

 Still, as important as it is to bond with your newborn, it is equally important–if not more so–to put forth the effort of making time for your oldest child–to reinforce his emotional connection with you.
-This is where Mind, Body, and Soul Time comes in.
+This is where MIND, BODY AND SOUL TIME® togetherness comes in.

 Each parent should set aside 10-15 minutes at least once per day to spend with their oldest, one-on-one.
-Maybe your daughter enjoys playing with Legos or your son loves coloring.
-Whatever it may be, let them choose the activity then do it together–without distraction.
+Maybe your daughter enjoys playing with LEGO or your son loves coloring.
+Whatever it may be, let them choose the activity, and then do it together–without distraction.
 Be totally present in mind, body and soul for those 10 minutes with your oldest.

 Like medicine for misbehavior, MBST will give your child a healthy dose of much-needed attention.
 It also serves as a great reminder that they are still important to you, even with the new baby around.

-Note: Curious how you can manage Mind, Body and Soul Time with a newborn?
-For Positive Parenting Solutions Members, review Session 1 to learn the ins and outs of MBST and also see the advanced module, “The Busy Parent’s Guide to Mind, Body, and Soul Time.”
+Note: Curious how you can manage MIND, BODY AND SOUL TIME® activities with a newborn?
+For Positive Parenting Solutions® course members, review Step 1 to learn the ins and outs of MBST and also see the Ultimate Survival Guide, “MBST: Your Secret Weapon for Better Behavior.”